 Social contributions due by employers and employees on salary income derived from dependent activities are applied to a certain computation base.
-The contribution rates can be modified by the Social Security State Budget Law, by the State Budget Law, or by any amendments made directly to the Fiscal Code.
+The contributions rates can be modified by the Social Security State Budget Law, by the State Budget Law, or by any amendments made directly to the Fiscal Code.

 - Health insurance contribution: 10%.